hide-and-sock/hide-and-sock.github.io/README.md

-# hide-and-sock.github.io
+# Hide and Sock
-web hosting for www.hideandsock.com
+web hosting for hideandsock.com